process-analytics/bpmn-visualization-js/README.md

 - strong identity - the only viewer displaying a woman/female icon as User Task icon

 Decide if integrate in list
+- documentation and a lot of integration examples
+- rendering fully customizable in a simple way
-- battle tested: coverage, thousands of test, including tests on all supported browsers
+- battle tested: coverage, thousands of test, including tests on all supported browsers for Linux, macOS and Windows
 - simple usage, provide base for more opinionated lib --> not available for now